ibm-cloud-docs/account/login_settings.md

 4. Click **Save** when you're finished.
 5. Select the **Yes** checkbox for the security questions to be enabled.
 Selecting this option might prompt you to sign in to your account again.

    If this option isn't selected, you don't have access to turn on security questions.
-You must be the account owner or have the User-managed login setting enabled for you by your account administrator to turn security questions on and off.
+You must be the account owner or have the User-managed login setting that is enabled for you by your account administrator to turn security questions on and off.
 Contact your account owner or administrator to get access.
    {: note}

 ## Setting a password expiration